 However, former Governor Ridge signed a tax act on May 24, 2000, that cut these rates.
 Under the 2000 tax changes, the six percent rate was reduced to 4.5% effective for those who die after June 30, 2000.
 As such, if you leave your children $100,000, the tax bite will now be $4,500.
 That’s $1,500 less than it would have been under the old law.
 In addition to children, this new 4.5% rate also applies to assets that are left to grandchildren, stepchildren, and parents.

 The 2000 tax act also introduced a new rate for transfers to siblings.
 Siblings are defined to include those who have at least one parent in common with the decedent, whether by blood or adoption.
 Assets that pass to siblings are now be taxed at 12%.
 Once again this applies to decedents dying after June 30, 2000.
 Unfortunately, the 15% rate stays in place for things you leave to nieces and nephews, same-sex partners (but not a same-sex spouse) and unrelated beneficiaries.

-The final change under the 2000 tax act has to do with an exemption from tax that applies to assets that pass from a child to a parent.
+The another change under the 2000 tax act has to do with an “exemption” from tax that applies to assets that pass from a child to a parent.
 Upon the death of a child age 21 or younger, there is no longer any tax on assets that pass to that child’s parent or stepparent.
 Technically, they are subject to tax, but the rate is 0%.
 Finally, under another change effective for deaths after 2019, the same can be said for assets that pass to a child or stepchild under the age of 21.
 Now, too, those are taxed at 0%.2